DDTBOX/tutorials/DDTBox Documentation.md

 **Comparing multiple comparisons correction methods**

-*Compare results from each correction method on the tutorial dataset results, showing how each method may be more/less sensitive to detect different effect*
+*Compare results from each correction method on the tutorial dataset results, showing how each method may be more/less sensitive to detect different effects*

 ###Robust statistical inference tests